DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

 * **Data *is* shared**: User data, specifically the links between your main account and any suspected alts (including Discord IDs and usernames), is routinely shared with server moderators via logs when an alt is detected trying to join.
 Critically, it's also shared (or rather, made publicly searchable) through the "Doogle" and "Lens" features.
-Both of these tools will be explained in detail later.
+The massive issue with these tools will be explained in detail later.
   There is a documented case of it having sent a direct message to a user revealing the identity (username and ID) of a household member flagged as an alt simply because they shared an IP address.
 This exposed a private, sensitive account owned by that housemate to someone else in their home, which lead to